benmvp/react-workshop/src/02-components/README.md

 Conceptually, components are like JavaScript functions.
 They accept arbitrary inputs (called "props") and return React elements describing what should appear on the screen.

-Once again, if you run into trouble with the [tasks](#tasks) or [exercises](#exercises), you can take a peek at the final [source code](src/).
+Once again, if you run into trouble with the [tasks](#tasks) or [exercises](#exercises), you can take a peek at the final [source code](./).

 ## Restart Setup

-If you didn't successfully complete the previous step, you can jump right in by copying the step and installing the dependencies.
+If you didn't successfully complete the previous step, you can jump right in by copying the step.

 Ensure you're in the root folder of the repo: